 Petition: Lord, make my faith vibrant and persevering.

-1. Seek Ye Higher Gifts: Our Lord is close to us in our sufferings.
+1. God is not Far From the Suffering Our Lord is close to us in our sufferings.
 In this Gospel, a daughter suffered from a demonic possession, and her mother suffered with her.
 What most strikes us about this passage, however, is that Our Lord initially adds to the mother’s suffering by rebuking her.
 It seems so out of character, so foreign to the one who is “meek and humble of heart,” so unlike the gentle Jesus who is ever-sensitive to the needs of others.
 Yet Our Lord was about to confer upon her the greatest gift that could befall any human being: the gift of salvation represented by the healing of her daughter.
 Because the gift was so great, the vessel that was to contain it needed to be prepared.

-2. Feelings, Nothing More Than Feelings: It is important to remember two principles about our feelings.
+2. How to Deal with our Feelings It is important to remember two principles about our feelings.
 First, we are not to treat them as if they were the infallible compass of our spiritual lives.
 Second, their lack of support does not mean that Our Lord is abandoning us.
 We can easily forget these two principles and blindly follow our feelings, persuasions and seductions.
 We can wrongly confuse feelings with faith.
 This believing woman beautifully shows the attitude we must maintain.
 Her example of humility in the face of Jesus’ seemingly hostile rebuke truly astounds us.
 No rebellion, no complaints, no resentments, no pity party.
 She remains determinedly fixed on Christ.
 She maintains a spirit of humility and faith in him who has the power to deliver her daughter from the devil.
 Am I capable of persisting in my prayer even when it seems Our Lord is turning a deaf ear?

-3. A Cathedral of Faith for All to See: If only we could learn from her example!
+3. Jesus Makes up for What is Lacking in Our Faith If only we could learn from her example!
 With such a firm foundation to build on, Jesus draws out of her an even greater faith — as large as a cathedral for the entire world to see.
 We need to ponder and contemplate the mysterious and wise ways of Our Lord when we suffer from his rebukes.
 We must hold fast to humility, mindful that we are creatures always loved by Christ, our Good Shepherd.
 He promised he would not leave us orphans.
 Why then such little faith?